SyneruJDorner/Matcha/README.md

 4. Log in to your account.
 5. Update first time login information.
 6. Update account information.
+7. Ensure we find people based on our preferences.
+8. Block a user and reported.
+9. Like and unlike a user.
+10. Have two users like each other.
+11. Message each other.

 ## Outcomes
 1. The webpage should load.